allthingslinux/mod-handbook/README.md

 1. **Owner**: The ultimate decision-maker who oversees the entire community and its operations.
 2. **Administrators**: Responsible for managing the server, implementing policies, and supporting moderators in their roles.
 3. **Assistant Administrators**: A dedicated position that not only acts as a liaison between the moderation team and administration, but also leads some server-wide projects.
-4. **Moderator Director**: The head of the moderation team, responsible for training, support, and ensuring the effective implementation of moderation policies.
+4. **Director of Moderation**: The head of the moderation team, responsible for training, support, and ensuring the effective implementation of moderation policies.
 5. **Senior Moderators**: Experienced moderators who take on additional responsibilities, such as handling escalated issues and providing guidance to other moderators.
 6. **Moderators**: The front line team that actively engages with the community, enforces rules, and addresses member concerns.
 7. **Junior Moderators**: Newer members of the moderation team who are learning the ropes and assisting moderators in their duties.